binary-com/deriv-api-docs/docs/languages/javascript/project-setup/index.md

 ---
-title: Project Setup
+title: Project setup
-sidebar_label: Project Setup
+sidebar_label: Project setup
 sidebar_position: 0
 tags:
   - javascript
 keywords:
   - js
   - project-setup
-description: js deriv api project setup
+description: Deriv API JavaScript project setup
 ---

-### Create Project
+### Create a project

-We will create a simple `HTML` page that contains our javascript file, which handles our websocket connection.
-To start off, create a directory for your next project:
+We are going to create a simple `HTML` page that contains our JavaScript file, which will handle our WebSocket connection.
+First, create a directory for your next project:

 ```bash
 mkdir deriv-websocket-demo
 ```

-navigate to the `deriv-websocket-demo` folder:
+Navigate to the `deriv-websocket-demo` folder:

 ```bash
 cd deriv-websocket-demo
 ```

-then, create the needed files with the following command:
+Next, create the required files as you see below:

 ```bash
 touch index.html index.css index.js
 ```

-Now you can open the folder with your prefered code editor or IDE.
+Now, you can open the folder with your prefered code editor or IDE.

 :::tip
-We suggest using [Visual Studio Code](https://code.visualstudio.com/) with [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) enabled, it will help you a lot going forward in implementations.
+We suggest using [Visual Studio Code](https://code.visualstudio.com/) with [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) enabled.
+This will help you a lot with implementations.
 :::

-In the newly created files, you can put the following code:
+Your final code should be:

 ```js title="index.js"
 console.log("we will create our websocket connection here");